Mamasapano clash: Other reactions abroad

 A sympathy walk for the 44 fallen PNP-SAF commandos was held in Metro Manila on January 30, 2015.
 It was attended by alumni of the PNP, local police and various supporters, and four members of the Chicago Police Department.

 The International Monitoring Team which oversees the implementation of ceasefire between government and the (MILF), said it will start its own investigation in regards to the incident.
 Malaysian Gen. Yaakub Samad, IMT head, said the IMT board of inquiry will start its investigation on February 7 “to determine the real circumstances that led to the SAF-MILF encounter".

-After the confirmation of the killing of the terrorist Marwan, the FBI congratulated the SAF.
+After the confirmation of the killing of Abdhir, the FBI reportedly congratulated the SAF.

 Labeling of the incident

 There is some debate regarding on what to call the incident in Mamasapano a "misencounter" or a massacre.
 The Senate labels the conflict as a massacre due to the manner the 44 SAF personnel were killed while the Commission on Human Rights (CHR) insists that the incident was a misencounter and not a massacre.
 "The Mamasapano incident was overkill.
-Labeling the tragedy as a misencounter would do injustice to the fallen 44 PNP-SAF heroes." the Senate report describes the Mamasapano incident.
+Labeling the tragedy as a misencounter would do injustice to the fallen 44 PNP-SAF heroes", the Senate report describes the Mamasapano incident.

-CHR which was led by Loretta Rosales insists that the incident was a "misencounter" and not a massacre since the MILF and SAF forces never intended to fight each other.
+CHR, led by Loretta Rosales, insists that the incident was a "misencounter" and not a massacre since the MILF and SAF forces never intended to fight each other.
 Rosales says that the SAF troops were armed and not helpless.
-MILF chief peace negotiator Mohaquer Iqbal has also earlier described the incident as a "misencounter" insisting that the clash was neither intended by MILF and government forces.
+MILF chief peace negotiator Mohaquer Iqbal earlier described the incident as a "misencounter" insisting the clash was not planned by MILF and government forces.

 Senator Chiz Escudero asserts that while he respects Rosales' opinion regarding the labeling of the incident, he said that the Senate's report describing the incident as a massacre is supported by evidences, testimonies and documents.
 Senator Grace Poe echoed Escudero's reasonings.
 Some Senators also criticized the CHR's stand.
 Escudero questioned the CHR if the human rights body does not cover the human rights of military and police personnel.
 Senator Joseph Victor Ejercito calls the human rights body to also protect the rights of government security forces and not only those of activists and media people.
 Senator and Acting Senate Minority leader, Vicente Sotto III criticized the human rights body on what he views as meddling and suggest the CHR to make their own report on the incident.